linux-application-whitelisting/fapolicyd/README.md

 long as you put the configuration files in /etc/fapolicyd.
 The fapolicyd.rules and fapolicyd.mounts files go there.

+Note that the shipped policy expects that auditing is enabled.
+This is done by passing --with-audit to ./configure.

 The use of rpm as a trust source is now optional.
 You can run ./configure passing --without-rpm and it will not link against librpm.
 In this mode, it purely uses the file database in fapolicyd.trust.
 If rpm is used, then the